network4dev/n4d/docs/networking/ip4.rst

   used in these demonstrations.
 * This document *describes* NAT, but does not *prescribe* NAT.
 NAT designs are almost never the best overall solutions and should be considered short-term, tactical options.
-Software should avoid relying on it by using duplicate, hardcoded IPs, then relying on NAT later to fix the blunder.
+Software should avoid using duplicate and/or hardcoded IPs, then relying on NAT later to fix the blunder.
 * Mastery of the NAT order of operations is required for any developer building an application that may traverse a NAT device.
-This affects which addresses are used when, impacts DNS, impacts packet payloads (ie, embedded IPs), and more.
+This affects which addresses are revealed (and when), impacts DNS, impacts packet payloads (ie, embedded IPs), and more.
+The basic *inside source* NAT order of operations is described below.

   1. Packet arrives on inside
   2. Router performs route lookup to destination
-  3. Router translates address
+  3. Router translates source address
   4. Reply arrives on outside
-  5. Route translates address back
+  5. Route translates source address back
   6. Router performs route lookup to destination

 Static One-to-one (1:1) Inside Source NAT